wuertele/Drupal-Deployer/README.txt

 The function <code>format_number($number, $decimals = 0)</code> can be used by other contributed or custom modules to display numbers accordingly.

+This module also provides the 'numericfield' Forms API element, which is a right aligned text input element that allows the user enter numbers using the configured thousands separator and decimal point (site default or user defined).

 External references:
 - http://www.php.net/number_format